lilith/imaging-wiki/README.md

 # OSS Imaging Libraries

 List of all open-source imaging libraries and their strengths and weaknesses.
+Please help me improve this page!
+Submit pull requests for additions and corrections.

 We're looking for a cross-platform library suitable for on-demand, server-side image processing.
 It should have the following attributes: